We review products independently and our recommendations are genuine. If you purchase through links on our site, we may earn an affiliate commission.

 Where the standard Black Orchid perfume came in a gold bottle, this has instead been replaced by a matt-effect textured black bottle, again with trademark Tom Ford branding on the front in the form of a gold square.

-The bottle itself feels nice in hand, and the topper & applicator are both nice also.
+The bottle itself feels really nice to hold, and the topper & applicator are both nice.
 The real strength of the presentation though is in how it complements the imagery conjured up by the fragrance; dark, sexy, and mysterious are adjectives frequently attributed to Black Orchid, and the same could certainly be said for the presentation also.

 It’s tricky to say whether Black Orchid edp is versatile or not.
 On the one hand, it’s a unisex fragrance that’s equally at home in the office as it is in a nightclub – that’s a great argument for versatility.